 There were no amenity kits given on the short-haul flight.
 The washroom at the front was kitted with The White Company soap and moisturiser.
 However, the plane is in need of an update.
 Despite the washroom being fairly clean, it was really showing its age and feeling a bit grubby.
 Sadly, no amount of nice smelling soaps can mask the age of the plane.

-The pitch and size of the British Airways Embraer Business Class seats are the same for business and economy class.
+The pitch and size of the s looks eats for business and economy class were the same on the flight.
 The Embraer 190 is a narrow body jet, but it still provides adequate space.
 One of the reasons why we like flying the Embraer is the comfortable leg room and the size of the aircraft.
 It has a 2-2 configuration, and although it’s a smaller aircraft, it makes the cabin feel less cramped than the 3-3 seat configuration we usually get on European flights.
 See the seating plan on SeatGuru.

 WiFi wasn’t available on board and there was no in-flight entertainment systems.
 The only in-flight entertainment was watching the one cabin crew serve all 44 passengers travelling in the business cabin.
 To be fair, he was fantastic and managed to do it at pace.
 It was obvious that he was very experienced and done the flight many times!
 He took very good care of us.